Skip to main content

 sudo usermod -aG docker $USER

-• Keep Windows for gaming, Office, and proprietary software
+• Need Windows for gaming, Office, or proprietary software that doesn't run elsewhere

-• Seamless clipboard sharing between Windows and Linux
+• Want clipboard sharing between Windows and Linux without thinking about it

-• Access to Windows GUI applications alongside Linux terminal
+• Need Windows GUI applications alongside your Linux terminal

-• Full control over the kernel, systemd, and hardware
+• Want full control over kernel, systemd, and hardware access

-• No reliance on Microsoft's WSL development roadmap
+• Prefer not depending on Microsoft's WSL roadmap for your dev environment

-If you can live entirely in the Linux ecosystem, go native.
-The performance advantages are real, especially for Docker-heavy workflows, and the mental simplicity of running one operating system instead of two reduces cognitive overhead.
+If your entire workflow can live in Linux?
+Go native.
+Performance is better, especially for Docker-heavy projects, and there's a mental simplicity to running one operating system instead of managing two that I think people underestimate.

 FilesystemLinux (ext4/btrfs)macOS (APFS)Windows (NTFS)